Easy Ayurveda Video Classes

 Excretory System – Reduce urine quantity.
 Indicated in Diabetes.
 Its flowers are indicated in Ikshumeha.

-Respiratory System – Pacify Kapha dosha, Its seed powder is indicated in Cough(Kukkura kasa).
+Respiratory System – Pacify Kapha dosha, Seed powder is indicated in Cough(Kukkura kasa).

 Reproductive system – Helps to eliminate morbid doshas from uterus (Garbhayasaya sodhaka)